 At the end of the drive shaft sits the motor.
 Either a blade or trim head can be attached depending on the required function.
 A detachable trimmer guard protects the user from flying debris if required.

 This does mean the unit weights 9.68 Kg so is comparably heavy to the alternatives.

 The 50.8 cc high torque, low emissions recoil start petrol engine features a primer bulb, which reduces the number of pulls needed to start the unit.

 Tuned for mid-range torque, you don’t need to operate at maximum revs when cutting through heavy undergrowth.
-So using this tool is easier, quieter and uses less fuel.
+So using the Hyundai HYBC5080AV is easier, quieter and uses less fuel.

 The bump feed uses a two-string nylon cutting line which can be extended up to an impressive 45 cm and is easily changed.
 This allows you to cover a wide area in a short time, especially when trimming grass or weeds.

 The package includes two metal cutting blades for use as a Brushcutter.
 The three tooth blade is ideal for brambles or thick grass where trimming is sluggish.
 While the eight tooth blade is designed for thicker branches where it’s best to remove by sawing.